Reading time: 7 min.

 This time we tried something on a more pricey side, since we already had the reservation as a wedding gift.
 Nakar Hotel is the place to go for a bit of luxury in the heart of Palma de Mallorca.

 50 EUR/day/2 pers

 Hidden gems we loved for delicious tapas: Fabrika 45 and Tinto Palma.

 We only used the A1 bus connecting the airport with the city center, for 5 EUR/pers/one way.

 La Almudaina: 7 EUR/pers

 Note to self

-This article was written just before the whole world locked its borders due to #coronavirus.
+This article was written just before the whole world locked its borders due to the #coronavirus.
 Not sure when this draft will see the light, as nobody wants to think about travel right now (later edit: day #47 of #selfisolation).

-Palma de Mallorca was our last destination before this whole lockdown happened.
+Palma de Mallorca was our last destination before the lockdown happened.
 As we were enjoying the beautiful weather in Palma, taking for granted the freedom to explore new places, socialising and walking outside with no worry in the world, we never imagined such an event that put everybody on pause.